AFEP Program Overview | Class Information

 Projects

-The projects are rich, diverse, unique and tailored to be individualistic.
+The hands-on projects are rich, diverse, unique and tailored to be individualistic.
 Some projects will require collaboration.

 Program Duration